 Will an RV water filter system help prevent water spots on your shower door?

 A water filter system in your RV can help, but only for hard water or limescale issues.
 It may minimize the soap from soap scum but not completely.

-You can get a more complex filter system that you can hook up between the water source spigot and your RV’s water incoming port.
-Those single filter, double filter or triple water filter systems diminish not only hard water spots and effects causing soap scum, but also reduces bad taste, odor, sediment, bacteria and chlorine in your water.
+You can get a better result by using a more complex water filter system that you can hook up between the water source spigot and your RV’s water incoming port.

 But, those are only controlling the hard water or limescale coming through that particular faucet.

 Though this applies to regular sticks and bricks homes, The Spruce explains how hard water occurs and how it damages plumbing.
 It also applies to your motorhome’s or camper’s plumbing as well.

 But, when it comes to controlling soap scum, well, that’s all in which type of soaps you use.